Asbestos in Makeup

-- Pleural thickening – can be an indicator for mesothelioma, as it results from scar tissue on the lining of the pleura (lungs).
+- pleural thickening – can be an indicator of mesothelioma, as it results from scar tissue on the lining of the pleura (lungs)

-- Pleural plaques – do not require treatment and occur 20-30 years after extended asbestos exposure.
-Identified as thickened tissue in the pleura covering small areas.
+- pleural plaques – do not require treatment and occur 20-30 years after extended asbestos exposure.
+They were identified as thickened tissue in the pleura covering small areas

 Talcum Powder Makeup

-Talcum powder is a beneficial ingredient in most beauty products if it does not contain any asbestos.
-Facial applications like blush, eyeshadow, and powdered foundation often consist of talc listed as talcum, cosmetic talc, or magnesium silicate.
+Talcum powder is a beneficial ingredient in most beauty products if it does not contain asbestos.
+Facial applications like blush, eyeshadow and powdered foundation often consist of talc listed as talcum, cosmetic talc, or magnesium silicate.

-Eliminating talc is possible, but it is still used for its numerous advantages:
+Eliminating talc is possible, but it is used for its numerous advantages:

-There are alternatives to using talc that does not have any links to asbestos:
+There are alternatives to using talc that do not have any links to asbestos:

 Last December 2020, the Environmental Working Group published an analysis of laboratory tests for asbestos in two eyeshadow palettes that included talc in the ingredient list.
-Both kits were sold on Amazon, and one was also sold on eBay.
+Both kits were sold on Amazon and eBay.

 EWG found that from the first makeup kit, 40% had asbestos and the second contained 20% of asbestos.
 That is over 3.5 million asbestos fibre structures per gram for each palette.